During their Israel gap year, many students encounter pressure to drink excessively or even experiment with drugs.

 What can parents do?

 Many teenagers incorrectly believe they are invincible and immune to getting hurt.
-At the same time, many parents think their children are safely monitored in Israel, where their program staff will keep them away from alcohol and drugs.
+At the same time, many parents think their children are safely monitored on Masa programs in Israel, where their program staff will keep them away from alcohol and drugs.
 These mistaken narratives can prevent parents from addressing a critical issue and save their children from potential harm.

 Open communication between you and your child is essential.
 Before your child leaves on an Israel gap year program, it is crucial to discuss how to drink safely and in moderation.
 The gap year is your child’s first chance to demonstrate independence and responsible decision making.